The Clinton School offers a Master of Public Service (MPS) degree, both in-person and through Clinton School Online.

 In order to be accepted into any of these concurrent degree programs, the applicant must separately apply and be accepted into both the Clinton School and the concurrent program of their choice.
 More information on the concurrent degrees can be found here.

 The Clinton School's MPS degree is a full-time, two-year program.
-By enrolling in a concurrent program, an additional year or two, depending on the program, will be required to obtain both degrees.
+Enrolling in a concurrent program will add an additional year or two, depending on the program.

 All incoming MPS students are automatically registered for their first semester of fall classes in the required MPS core courses.
 Elective course options begin in the Spring semester of the first year and continue throughout the second year of the MPS program.
 Information on the Clinton School's core courses can be found here.